-The GSM localization algorithm is the only one that does not currently run on the iPAQ, since the iPAQ does not expose the necessary cell tower information.
-The cell tower information used in our traces is obtained on the rebranded HTC Typhoon phones based on reading a fixed memory location, that has been obtained via reverse-engineering and is well-known [20].
-The localization algorithms are currently implemented in Perl and can easily be ported to the iPAQ, if and when the necessary cell tower information becomes accessible.
+The GSM-localization algorithms are the only ones that do not currently run on the iPAQ, since the iPAQ does not expose the necessary cell tower information.
+The cell tower information used in our traces is obtained on the rebranded HTC Typhoon phones based on reading a fixed memory location, that has been obtained via reverse-engineering and is well-known [18].
+The localization algorithms are currently implemented in perl and can easily be ported to the iPAQ, if and when the necessary cell tower information becomes accessible.
 At this time, we have implemented a simple C# program to obtain GPS information from the GPS receiver on the iPAQ and use this for our localization needs.